John Strauss: Biography

+Personal life

 Strauss married actress Charlotte Rae on November 4, 1951, but the marriage ended in divorce in 1976 when he came out as bisexual.
 The couple had two sons, Larry and Andrew.
 Strauss' partner, Lionel Friedman, died in 2003.

-A longtime resident of Los Angeles, Strauss died in that city on February 14, 2011, of Parkinson's disease, at the age of 90.
+A longtime resident of Los Angeles, Strauss died in the city on February 14, 2011, of Parkinson's disease, at the age of 90.